jundalisay/superb/content/en/research/einstein/relativity/section-29.md

 If we increase the calculation's accuracy, deviations from Newton's theory appear.
 These deviations are small and escape the test of observation.

 According to Newton’s theory, a planet moves around the sun in an ellipse.
-This ellipse would permanently maintain its position with respect to the fixed stars, if we disregard=
+This ellipse would permanently maintain its position with respect to the fixed stars, if we disregard:
 - the motion of the fixed stars themselves and
 - the action of the other planets